 - Congratulating every bride and/or groom from the bachelor/bachelorette parties and honeymooners

-- Hunting down the best craft beer at California Adventure (in my experience, the winner goes to Karl Strauss Mosaic Session IPA)
+- Hunting down the best craft beer at California Adventure (in my opinion, the winner goes to Karl Strauss Mosaic Session IPA!)

 Figure out what piques your interest about the parks (perhaps trying to track down the parks’ infamous feral cats?) and see where your Disney adventure takes you!